 The Lloyd’s Innovation Lab continued to go from strength to strength during 2020, delivering two additional programmes targeted at COVID solutions; Fusion – a three-day fast-track programme, and a COVID sprint that ran over the summer.
 It also began working with insurtechs to provide some of the capabilities needed to protect us in the future including exploring the application of an epidemic tracker to better evaluate and underwrite pandemic risk and solutions to help close the insurance gap for systemic risks.
-In September Parametrix launched cloud downtime business interruption insurance (the first of its kind) and alongside this, our Product Innovation Facility focused on developing products to respond to an accelerated shift towards intangible-driven business models in response to COVID-19.
+In September Parametrix launched cloud downtime business interruption insurance (the first of its kind) and alongside this, our Lloyd’s Product Launchpad focused on developing products to respond to an accelerated shift towards intangible-driven business models in response to COVID-19.

 In July we approved and supported the launch of our first public-private syndicate set up to insure the storage and transportation of a COVID-19 vaccine to emerging economies, as well as the launch of Lloyd’s Global Health Risk Facility (GHRF) which aims to make billions of dollars of insurance coverage available, together with risk mitigation services to help protect and support the global distribution of COVID-19 vaccines as well as critical health commodities.

 2021 is set to be a busy year for the Lloyd’s Lab which has already launched Optalitix, our new analytics tool to help us collate and report on catastrophe data.
 Our sixth cohort will run from April to July with a focus on geopolitics, climate change, claims, and data and model solutions.